|

 It was awkward and clumsy and not for kids with small hands.

-If you're playing "Smurf", Venture or "Looping", you will know how
+For example, you play "Smurf", "Venture" or "Looping", you will know how

 difficult it was to move.

-I converted the Pro 5000 in 1985 so i have two different fire buttons
+I converted the Pro 5000 in 1985 so I have two different push buttons

-Just swap wire, and replace it with the old twisted cord from ColecoVision
+Just swap the wires, and replace it with the old twisted cord from the

 After that I

-had good success with the Competition Pro 5000, I would now try to make
+had good success with the Competition Pro 5000, so in the mid 80's I would now try to make

 I made a big Joystick with